Baghrir

 Spongy semolina pancakes characterized by hundreds of tiny holes on the cooked surface — the result of yeast-and-baking-powder fermentation in a thin batter.
 Cooked on one side only, then drizzled with honey-butter and sometimes orange-blossom water.
 Ramadan breakfast and afternoon tea staple.

 Baghrir (also called crêpes mille trous, 'thousand-hole pancakes') is shared across Algeria, Morocco, and Tunisia.
 The thousand holes are not just decorative — they're functional pockets that trap the honey-butter drizzle and prevent it from sliding off.
-The Algerian variant is slightly thinner than Moroccan and slightly fluffier than Tunisian.
+Each country has its own preferences for thickness and sponge, and which version is 'most authentic' is a perennial cross-Maghreb debate.
 Ramadan iftar tables always feature baghrir alongside dates and chorba; weekend afternoon teas serve them with mint tea.

 Tear into baghrir and the texture is between a crepe and a sponge — pliable, slightly chewy, fully porous.
 The holes have caught pools of melted butter-honey that burst on the tongue.
 Orange-blossom water perfumes the bite if added.
 The grain-y semolina character distinguishes baghrir from European pancakes.
 Coffee or mint tea cuts through the sweet; a small piece of fresh fruit (orange, fig) on the side completes the breakfast.